 Before the executives discussed above were acquitted by Justice Nordheimer (see Section VI.iii), an accused brought an application in that case to compel records and testimony from the anti-corruption/anti-fraud investigative unit of the World Bank Group, known as the Integrity Vice Presidency of the World Bank (INT).
 INT had investigated whistle-blower complaints related to the accused and provided the results of that investigation and supporting documents to the RCMP.
 The RCMP relied upon these materials to obtain a wiretap authorisation, later found to be improper by Justice Nordheimer.
 The trial judge ordered the documents be produced and INT personnel testify.
 The World Bank Group appealed.

-After engaging in public consultations on corporate wrongdoing, PSPC announced that the federal government would amend the Criminal Code to permit and govern the Remediation Regime.
+There have been limited legislative developments in Canada's anti-bribery legislation in recent years.
+The most notable change in Canada's legislative landscape affecting corruption offences was the introduction of the Remediation Regime in 2018.
 Remediation agreements, like DPAs, are agreements between an accused organisation and a prosecutor, whereby a prosecutor agrees to suspend prosecution of an accused in exchange for cooperation and compliance with a number of conditions.
 The Remediation Regime came into force on 19 September 2018, but is available for offences alleged to have been committed prior to coming into force.

-A prosecutor must consider certain factors when determining if a remediation agreement is in the public interest and appropriate in the circumstances, including whether an organisation has taken disciplinary action against culpable individuals and whether an organisation has taken remedial action.40 Self-reporting is not required to be eligible for a remediation agreement; however, it is a factor a prosecutor must consider.41
+A prosecutor must consider certain factors when determining if a remediation agreement is in the public interest and appropriate in the circumstances, including whether an organisation has taken disciplinary action against culpable individuals and whether an organisation has taken remedial action.43 Self-reporting is not required to be eligible for a remediation agreement; however, it is a factor a prosecutor must consider.44

 The introduction of the Remediation Regime in Canada may allow for efficient and proportionate resolution of corporate misconduct; incentivised compliance through certain, predictable outcomes and procedures for self-reporting, reparations and remediation; and increased enforcement against individuals directly engaged in illegal conduct.
 In addition to avoiding a criminal investigation, trial or conviction, the introduction of remediation agreements provides a significant incentive for organisations that conduct business with government.
 Since charges resolved by remediation agreement may not result in mandatory debarment, organisations may be especially motivated to self-report, cooperate and remediate to maximise their opportunity to obtain a remediation agreement.

-While the availability of a non-criminal resolution option created by the Remediation Regime could lead to increased self-reporting, resolutions and enforcement in Canada, its impact has yet to be seen.
+While at the time of the introduction of the Remediation Regime in 2018 it was postulated that the availability of a non-criminal resolution option could lead to increased self-reporting, resolutions and enforcement in Canada, its impact has yet to be seen.

 Other laws affecting the response to corruption